 Audience Interaction for a Compelling Experience

 When presenting, either on video or stage, none of us plan to be a bland or static talking head.
-This important presentation technique will help you avoid being boring.
+This important presentation technique will help you avoid being boring and a key method for keeping your audience listening and watching..

 There are several ways to use audience interaction to encourage engagement.
 It is really dependent on how you are presenting: video, live streaming, or in-person.
 The amount of time you have is also a factor.
 The more time you have the more types of interactions you can use.

-For a live virtual session, this can be something simple.
+For a live virtual session, the interaction can be something simple.
 For instance, encouraging comments and questions in the chat feature.
 Grouping individuals into breakout rooms is another example.
 Another effective tool is a virtual bulletin board or online polling.
 Audiences want to share so give them the opportunity.

 For a posted video, ask questions that throughout encourage some type of action.
 The best question format is a specific open-ended question.
 For instance, if you are discussing digital marketing, asking ‘What are your thoughts on digital marketing?’ is too vague.
 A better question is ‘What is your biggest struggle when it comes to digital marketing?’.
 And always ask for comments.